isaacdontjelindell/lets-write-a-kernel/README.md

 #### Let's Write A Kernel

-The code for this came from [this](http://arjunsreedharan.org/post/82710718100/kernel-101-lets-write-a-kernel) tutorial.
+The starting code for this came from [this](http://arjunsreedharan.org/post/82710718100/kernel-101-lets-write-a-kernel) tutorial.

 ##### To Build and Run